Vaijyant/filedownloader/README.md

 # filedownloader

-## Before running the application please set `JAVA_HOME`
+Before running the application please set `JAVA_HOME`

-## to run the application please use `mvnw spring-boot:run` in the root directory of the application
+To run the application please use `mvnw spring-boot:run` in the root directory of the application